 SI.
-Name and Description NIC Code of the % to Total Turnover No. of main products/services product/service of the Company 1 Manufacture and sale of vegetable oils and fats 1040 100.00% (other than hydrogenated)
+No. Name and Description of main products/services NIC Code of the product/service % to Total Turnover of the Company Manufacture and sale of vegetable oils and fats (other than hydrogenated) 1040 100.00%

 III.
 PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES